-The settlement agreements for FERC Projects No. 1962, No. 2100, No. 2107, and No. 2105 are included as some of the underlying "mandatory plans" in the 2005 IRWM Plan.
 The FERC Project No. 1962 license established an Ecological Resources Committee (ERC), whose members serve as an adaptive management committee for license implementation in the central portion of the Feather River Canyon.
 Participants in the ERC meetings have typically included PG&E, the USFS, Plumas County, the CDFW, federal wildlife and fishery agencies, American Whitewater, local water recreation and trails groups, the California Sportfishing Protection Alliance, and the SWRCB.
 Many of these parties were also involved in the FERC No. 2100, No. 2105 licensing collaborative discussions and the FERC No. 2107 relicensing.
-Now they are actively engaged in the relicensing of the Bucks Lake Project (FERC No. 619).
+Now they are actively engaged in the relicensing of the Bucks Lake Project (FERC No. 619) (Plumas Co.
+2009, p.
+31).
 Tribal representation was particularly important in the latter proceedings as tribes established their connections and asserted their land and water rights in the project-affected areas.

-Related to PG&E operations, the Pacific Forest and Watershed Lands Stewardship Council57 (Stewardship Council) is in the process of divesting PG&E lands that are not needed for hydroelectric operations by developing land conservation and management plans.
+Related to PG&E operations, the Pacific Forest and Watershed Lands Stewardship Council is in the process of divesting PG&E lands that are not needed for hydroelectric operations by developing land conservation and management plans (Stewardship Council 2007).
 The Bucks Lake Planning Unit in the Feather River Region was one of four "pilot projects" in which the Stewardship Council sought to refine its process.
 Six entities--Plumas National Forest, Plumas County, Greenville Rancheria, Enterprise Rancheria, Plumas Corporation, and Feather River Land Trust--submitted statements of qualification and were approved as qualified recipients to potentially receive watershed lands in fee title or to hold a conservation easement over the planning unit.
 Ultimately, one collaborative land conservation proposal was submitted jointly by Plumas County, Greenville Rancheria, and Enterprise Rancheria.
-The proposal is currently under review by the Stewardship Council.58
+The proposal is currently under review by the Stewardship Council (Stewardship Council 2007).